wohlbier/GraphSAINT/README.md

 After the number of examples required to cover the graph are complete, a full graph evaluation is done.

+Subgrraphs for ogbn-products are sized such that 5 of the subgraphs nearly cover the whole graph.
+The leftover nodes are not enough to make a subgraph of a similar size to the others.

 `100->256->256->256->47`

 ```